albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 **In any case do not merge the installation directories.**

 There is no need to delete the old settings directory.
-The program is written in a way that it can always work with old setting files.
+The program is written in a way that it can work with old setting files.

 Windows
 ~~~~~~~